14 Useful Custom Home Building TipsMarch 12, 2020

 Working through these ideas on paper ahead of time can help you get your thoughts in order.
 You may even discover you have a better idea of what you want in a custom home than you initially thought!
 You can even attend open houses and local home shows to get even more ideas.
 Evaluating what you don’t like about your current home can also give you some ideas for your custom home.

 Grab a notebook and pencil and start with the basics.
 What types of rooms do you want in your custom home and how many?
 Are there any amenities and premium features that are must-haves?
 What about those that would be nice to have?
+These can all help you get ideas about your dream home down on paper and are useful questions to design a room too.

 As you work through thinking about your home and getting your ideas on paper, you may be able to revisit and rework them as you add or remove things.
 This is also a good opportunity to prioritize items.
 All of this can help you work through and organize your own thoughts and it’s useful information for your builder as well.